Do you have a dry skin?

 - Beeswax is a wonderful occlusive ingredient, especially for dry, chapped lips

 THE NAKED TRUTH

-Here at the Naked Chemist we always avoid using occlusives in our formulas for an oily skin, or skin types that are really prone to spots, pimples and breakouts.
+I always avoid using occlusives in my formulas for oily skin, or skin types that are really prone to spots, pimples and breakouts.

-If you want to learn about the best oils for skin, click here to find our glossary of oils.
+If you want to learn about the best oils for skin, click here to read my comprehensive glossary on botanical oils.